-Often we have problems sleeping because we feel nervous, anxious or stressed; we have a gazillion things to handle in life sometimes, and this agitates our nervous system, and often leads to digestive problems, foggy thoughts, and of course affects our sleeping pattern negatively, as we are constantly in flight or fight response.
+Often we have problems sleeping because we feel nervous, anxious, or stressed.
+We have a million things to handle in life sometimes, and this agitates our nervous system.
+This can often lead to digestive problems and foggy thoughts.
+Not only that but it affects our sleeping pattern negatively, as we are constantly in flight or fight response.

 Viparata karani or legs up the wall pose calms the nervous system ;

-- The inversion reduces the heavy work for our nervous system to keep the blood-flow steady into our brain.
+The inversion reduces the heavy work for our nervous system to keep the blood-flow steadily into our brain.
 Our system during the pose goes into resting mode, as blood flows without pressure from our feet to our brain.

-The more often you practise this routine, the more you will feel the benefits of a calm, nervous system, resulting in a better nights sleep, clearer thoughts and improved digestion.
+The more often you practise this routine, the more you will feel the benefits of a calm nervous system.
+In turn, this should result in a better nights sleep, clearer thoughts and improved digestion.